blithersoup/elo-server/README.md

 # elo-server
 This project is the backend for elo leagues, a website for creating elo ranked leagues.
-As the frontend is a work in progress, the website is not yet publicly available.
+As the frontend is a work in progress, the webiste is not yet publicly available.

+## Technology Stack
+* PostgreSQL
+* Flask
+* Flask-SQLAlchemy
+* Flask-JWT
+* Node.js
+* React Native

 ## Installation and Usage
 Installing this project requires the usage of 3 environment variables:

 `$USER`: Database username.

-`DBPASS`: Database password.
+`$DBPASS`: Database password.

 `$SECRETKEY`: Secret key used for JWT